-Equinor's compliance and legal officer conducted internal VPSHR training at the country level for all our contracted security personnel supported by the Safety, Security and Sustainability (SSU) team.
+Equinor's compliance and legal officer conducted internal VPSHR training in Algiers -for all our contracted security personnel supported by the Safety, Security and Sustainability (SSU) team.

 Angola

 Equinor has a country office in Luanda and is a non-operating partner in several offshore drilling operations in the Congo Basin.